jaretpr/Encrypt-Decrypt-Tool/README.md

    ```

 2. **Encrypt Folders**:
-   - Select the "Encrypt JST Data/Images" button to compress and encrypt your folders.
+   - Select the "Encrypt Data/Images" button to compress and encrypt your folders.
    - Enter the password when prompted.

 3. **Decrypt Folders**:
-   - Select the "Decrypt JST Data/Images" button to decrypt and extract your folders.
+   - Select the "Decrypt Data/Images" button to decrypt and extract your folders.
    - Enter the password used during encryption.

 4. **Delete Folders**:
-   - Select the "Delete Unencrypted JST Data/Images" button to securely delete the original, unencrypted folders.
+   - Select the "Delete Unencrypted Data/Images" button to securely delete the original, unencrypted folders.

 5. **Open Drive**:
-   - Select the "Open JST Drive" button to navigate to the drive containing your encrypted files.
+   - Select the "Open Drive" button to navigate to the drive containing your encrypted files.

 ## Customization